BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ### Additional Debugging
 You can use the GPIO output that toggles each time through the data collection and sending loop to confirm whether your ESP is collecting and transmitting data regularly.
 Using the default software, the output should toggle every 25 ms (i.e. a 20 Hz square wave).
 See `fusion_text_output.cc` for details.

+### Customizing and Modifying

+The file`/sensor_fusion/build.h` contains defines for various functionality, such as whether the software outputs its data via hardware serial UART or WiFi TCP connections, or both (default).
+Edit this file as desired, but note that not all combinations of features may be valid or been tested.

+Changes to **adapt to other hardware** are confined to a few files, as the majority of the fusion code is generic C-code that is pretty platform-independent.
+Files that would be expected to change when using different hardware are the `hal_*.*` files, `board.h`, and `build.h`.
+As well, new sensor IC driver files may be needed, patterned on the existing `driver_fxos8700.*` and `driver_fxas21002.*` files.
+Finally, `calibration_storage.*` may need changing depending on how non-volatile memory functions on the different hardware.

+If you want to **change how the fusion algorithm operates**, have a look at `control*.*`, `build.h`, and `status.*`.
+Quite a lot of parameters are selected via pre-processor `#define` statements; check the comments for suggestions on how to achieve your goals.

 ## Author
 Bjarne Hansen